Coira/_algorithms/Sedgewick/readme.md

 > java -cp ../libs/stdlib.jar;. file

-That is, add libs/ and current directory to classpath and look in those locations for stdlib.jar and .java and .class files.
+That is, if stdlib.jar is in a folder libs, we add libs/ and current directory to classpath and look in those locations for stdlib.jar and .java and .class files.